Akhilzo2/WDIOCucumber/READMe.md

 	yarn run local-webserver

-5. And to run multiple feature files together, execute the below command [Loading issues may occur if the internet speed is low  ]
+5. And to run multiple feature files together, execute the below command [It will take some time to start the execution for the first time and loading issues may occur if the internet speed is low  ]

 	yarn run wdio

-6. If you want to run a specific feature file , use the below command
+6. If you want to run a specific feature file , use the below command [It will take some time to start the execution for the first time ]

 	yarn run wdio --spec ./src/features/featurefilename.feature